North Alabama annual conference

 The North Alabama Conference is an Annual Conference (a regional episcopal area, similar to a diocese) of the United Methodist Church.

 This conference serves approximately 300 UMCs in the northern half of the state of Alabama, with its administrative offices and the office of the bishop located in Birmingham, AL. It is part of the Southeastern Jurisdictional Conference.
-The bishop is the Reverend Doctor Debra Wallace-Padgett.
+The bishop is the Reverend L. Jonathan Holston.